UniQHW/OptoGlitch/README.md

 ### Software

 The transmission of data is achieved by setting the LED to the brightness of the pixel value (ex.
-(255, 0, 120) would set the LED to 255 brightness, 0 brightness and 120 brightness).
+(255, 0, 120) would first set the LED to 255 brightness then 0 brightness and then 120 brightness).
 The photo resistor captures the brightness of the LED, and the software attempts match the photo resistor input to its original pixel value through various calibration methods.
-Since the process is analogous, it is very prone to noise caused by external light sources.
+Since the process is analogous, it is prone to noise caused by external light sources.
 Additionally, the Arduino can only distinguish between a finite set of voltage levels.
 These, and many more factors result in erroneous readings, which are then responsible for the glitch aesthetics.

 #### Calibration
-Since the photo resistor readings don't exactly match the LED brightness, the software attempts to calibrate the photo resistor input through the computation of a standard deviation.
-The Arduino software provides a total of two calibration modes, each compensating for the value deviation in a different way.
+Since the photo resistor readings don't exactly match the LED brightness, the Arduino software offers a total of two calibration modes, each compensating for the value deviation in a different way.

 ##### Standard Deviation

-Before any image is parsed, the Arduino performs a calibration process, in which is a mean photo resistor inputs is compared to all 256 LED brightness levels (0 - 255).
+With this calibration method, all 256 LED brightness levels (0 - 255) are compared to the photo resistor input prior image parsing.
 From the received set of mean readings (256 values in total), the Arduino then computes the standard deviation between the mean readings and the LED brightness that they should match.

 Once the image parsing process begins, all photo resistor values are subtracted by- or added to the standard deviation, depending whether the photo resistor value is smaller or greater than the LED brightness.